attilasomogyi/asterisk-configuration-files/CONTRIBUTING.md

    git push origin my-fix-branch
    ```

-10. In GitHub, send a pull request to `asterisk-configuration-files:main`.
+10. In GitHub, send a pull request to `repository_name:main`.

 ### Reviewing a pull request

-The Asterisk Configuration Files team reserves the right not to accept pull
+The Project team reserves the right not to accept pull
 requests from community members who haven't been good citizens of the community.
-Such behavior includes not following the [Asterisk Configuration Files code of
+Such behavior includes not following the [Project code of
-conduct][coc] and applies within or outside of Asterisk Configuration Files
+conduct][coc] and applies within or outside of Project
 managed channels.

 #### Addressing review feedback